-1. Length of ownership

-How long have you owned the property?
-6 years

-2. Council tax

-Which Council Tax band is your property in?
-(Please circle)
+1. Length of ownership How long have you owned the property?
+57R 8 MON (177) 2.
+Council tax Which Council Tax band is your property in ?
+(Please tick one)

-A B C D E F G H
+A B C (D) E F G H

 3. Parking

 What are the arrangements for parking at your property?
 (Please tick all that apply)

-● Garage ✓
+• Garage

 Allocated parking space

-● Driveway ✓
+• Driveway

 Shared parking

-On street
+• On street

 Resident permit

 Metered parking

-Other (please specify):
+• Other (please specify):

-4. Conservation area
+4 Conservation area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Is your property in a designated Conservation Area (that is Yes an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?